"A Boy's Life" Play Tees

 Once Bradley was placed on ECMO we saw some of the first signs he may actually pull through.
 For those six days that Bradley was on ECMO Brad and I were zombies (the best way to describe it), but felt the love and comfort of God at all times.
 Family and friends surrounded us from all around and even strangers showed their love and support.
 An overwhelming experience in itself.
 ECMO came and went with ZERO complications, perfect MRI and Neuro tests and the tubes (from all over) began to disappear...

 We spent exactly one month in the NICU at Children’s of Alabama.
 As any NICU parents would understand, these people become your family.
 It truly is unexplainable.
-We are just a little over two years since we left Children’s and Bradley is a thriving two year old.
+Bradley has been thriving ever since.
 Now, I am fulfilling my wish I made that day standing over Bradley … I have now found a way to give back to this place that gave it all back to me.